theiagen/bioforklift/docs/getting_started.md

         required: true
         description: Terra workspace identifier

+      single_datatable:
+        type: boolean
+        default: false
+        description: Describes if a single datatable is used for this configuration

+      # set to be the same as the source project if single_datatable is true
       terra_destination_project:
         type: string
         required: true
         description: Terra project identifier

+      # set to be the same as the source workspace if single_datatable is true
       terra_destination_workspace:
         type: string
         required: true